TanThinNguyen/TanThinNguyen/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science student at HCM University of Science.
-I'm highly interested in Artificial Intelligence and Computer Vision.
-I have basic knowledge of Math, Machine Learning and Deep Learning.
+I'm a graduate Computer Science student at HCM University of Science.
+I have knowledge en experience in research and development in the Computer Vision area.

-- 👨‍🎓 I'm learning new knowledge everyday 💪
-- 💼 I'm looking for opportunities to become an AI Engineer.
 <!-- - 📫 Contact me: [Email](gmail) | [Linkedin](linkedin) | [Instagram](instagram) -->

 ### Contact me